CoolBitX-Technology/sygna-bridge-sample/README.md

 path: src/originator.js
 ```

-If you are the originator VASP, you may also need to add some logic to inform your wallet user when you have grant a permission from transaction beneficiary.
+If you are the originator VASP, you may also need to add some logic to inform your wallet user when you have grant a permission from transaction beneficiary, so the wallet can proceed and complete the compliant transaction.

 ## Run